 As it starts to melt it will look like this… glorious mountain shapes of sugar starting to caramelize… Once it becomes liquid you have choices.
 The lighter the color of the caramel, the mellower the taste.
 If you let it brown it will gain a deeper flavor, more nutty and strong.
 However, if you let it brown to long, it may taste bitter.
 And that can happen fast.

 This is the color I like.
 It is rich, with a lot of personality and makes a great combination with the sweet and mellow flan.

 Quickly pour it into individual molds or round tube pan, it does harden fast.

 Now it’s time to make the flan.
 As much as you had to be patient and careful with the caramel (after you make it a couple times it becomes an easy task) making the flan requires a minute of mixing a couple things in the blender.

-The secret to this coconut flan, (also featured in this profile) is to use unsweetened dried shredded coconut, now found in many stores like Whole Foods or Trader Joe’s.
+The secret to this coconut flan is to use unsweetened dried shredded coconut, now found in many stores like Whole Foods or Trader Joe’s.
 It sounds redundant, but sweetened coconut makes it too sweet and gives the flan a shallow taste.

 Pour a can of sweetened condensed milk, a cup of water, a couple eggs and the coconut in the blender.
 Puree until smooth and pour over the hardened caramel.

 Place it in a hot water bath, a baking dish filled with hot water up to at least half the height of the molds, and place it in the oven, about 35 minutes later, you have your flan.